pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/reviewer4.md

 > - As the equation of the NRIs , the generic term of the normalized indices is used (NDVI).
 However, there is a variety of other structured types of indices – please justify your choice.

+We would like to thank the reviewer for pointing out the existence of alternative base formulas for NRI calculation.
+In general the NRI concept is based on the "Optimized multiple narrow-band reflectance" (OMNBR) approach by [Thenkabail et al. (2000)](thenkabail2000) and also described in [Thenkabail et al 2018](https://www.taylorfrancis.com/books/hyperspectral-indices-image-classifications-agriculture-vegetation-prasad-thenkabail-john-lyon-alfredo-huete/e/10.1201/9781315159331).
-This definition is based on the initial definition of the R package "hsdar" and its function `nri()` which sets the NDVI equation as the generic NRI formula.
+One reasons to use the NDVI base as the index for NRI calculation was the availability in the R package [{hsdar}](https://cran.r-project.org/web/packages/hsdar/index.html) in the function [nri()](https://rdrr.io/cran/hsdar/man/normalized.ratio.index.html) which uses the NDVI-index as the base.
-We added this information into the manuscript
+The use of NRI indices was thought as an addition to the existing feature sets (HR and VI) and using only a generic NDVI formula as the base was sufficient in our view.

 > - The RMSE alone is not a good quality measure, since it is highly dependent on the variance of the sample (as the authors describe themselves in the manuscript).
 Please supplement this measure with another one, e.g. R² (but there are more sophisticated ones around) to evaluate the quality of your results.

+FIXME: schauen was bei r-sq im neuen run raus kommt.
-Thanks for suggesting to take another look at the chosen measure.
+Thanks for suggesting to take another look at the chosen measure(s).
-In fact, RMSE is agnostic to the variance of the sample by definition (due to normalization) in contrast to other measures such as R-squared.
-Also, adding multiple measures would open the box of multi-criteria evaluation which we would like to avoid.
+We have chosen RMSE as it is defined in the unit of the response variable and the resulting value can be interpreted in a somewhat meaningful way.
+In contrast r-sq shows how much variance of the response variable has been explained by the model and might be more complex to interpret in the current case.
+Nevertheless we have added the r-sq values for the best performing models to supplement the RMSE measure.

 > - Moreover, I would suggest to show a few scatterplots (Observed vs predicted) of the models, e.g. from the best performing combination, to show effects, such as clustering of values or over/underprediction.